d120/pyophase/README.md

 ## Development

 Please keep the following things in mind:
+* Objects which are relevant for only one Ophase should have a foreign key referring to this Ophase.
+This allows deleting all data associated to a specific Ophase by removing this single object.
 * Create and commit migrations after the database scheme changed (e.g. model changes). `./manage.py makemigrations`
 * Recreate, (maybe translate) and commit message files after a string is introduced or changed. `cd changed-app && ../manage.py makemessages`
 * From time to time, look for new versions of the dependencies, listed in `requirements.txt` and `bower.json`, test them and commit updated files.
+* When new major functionality is introduced, briefly explain it in `DOCUMENTATION.md`.

 ## Deployment